tototomate123/tuwunel/docs/troubleshooting.md

 the server starts you should immediately export your messages, encryption keys, etc, in a salvage effort and prepare to reinstall.

-4. Start the server in repair mode.
+**4. Start the server in repair mode.**

 > [!WARNING]
 > Salvage mode potentially impacting the application's ability to function.
-> We cannot provide any further support for users who have entered this mode.
+> We cannot provide support for users who have entered this mode.

 > [!CAUTION]
 > Always create a backup of the database before entering this mode.
 The repair